Rose Hill Gymnasium: Renovations

 The Rose Hill Gymnasium was almost renovated in the early 1970s.
 Vince Lombardi, a Fordham football alumni, wanted to transform the small gym into a 10,500-seat gym.
-This plan fell through when Lombardi died in 1970 and the head basketball coach Digger Phelps left Fordham for Notre Dame in 1971.
-Instead, Fordham University built a separate athletic facility that was attached to the gym.
+This plan fell through when Lombardi died in 1970, and the head basketball coach Digger Phelps left Fordham for Notre Dame in 1971.
+Instead, Fordham University built a separate athletic facility attached to the gym.

-In 2018, the Rose Hill Gymnasium basketball court was renamed the “Frank McLaughlin Family Basketball Court,” after alumnus Frank McLaughlin who was a basketball player (1965-1969), athletic director (1985-2012), and assistant coach (1970-1971) for Fordham University.
+In 2018, the Rose Hill Gymnasium basketball court was renamed the Frank McLaughlin Family Basketball Court after alumnus Frank McLaughlin, who was a basketball player (1965–1969), assistant coach (1970–1971), and athletic director (1985–2012) for Fordham University.

 In 2019, Caldwell & Walsh Building Construction Inc. renovated the gym floors from old wood to a modern shock-absorbing material.
-This renovation was rushed and only took one summer to complete.
+The renovation was completed in a four-and-a-half-month period.